neo-cc/CarND-Behavioral-Cloning-P3/writeup_report.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3.
 (I set epochs to 10 at first but validation loss is not decreasing after epoch 3) The validation loss I used an adam optimizer so that manually training the learning rate wasn't necessary.

 ![model_mse_loss][image1]

+#### 4. Track Two test

+I did not record any data from track two.
+When I used my trained model to test autonomously drive on track two, the car went off the road at the beginning and can never recover.
+Current trained model is only good for track one.